knagadevara/DataBases/Structured/PostgreSQL/DB_Commands/03InsertUpdate/02Update.md

                     ELSE price * 1.1
                 END;

-- Returning Updated Rows: PostgreSQL allows you to use the RETURNING clause to return the rows affected by the UPDATE statement.
-This can be useful to retrieve the updated data.
+- Returning Updated Rows: PostgreSQL allows you to use the RETURNING clause to return the rows affected by the UPDATE statement (Most Useful).

         UPDATE products
         SET stock_quantity = stock_quantity - 1